-This article is part of a series created in collaboration between RBC Wealth Management Estate & Trust Services and David Chilton, author of best-selling personal finance guides The Wealthy Barber and The Wealthy Barber Returns, and former dragon on CBC’s “Dragons’ Den”.
+This article is part of a series created in collaboration between RBC Wealth Management Royal Trust and David Chilton, author of best-selling personal finance guides The Wealthy Barber and The Wealthy Barber Returns, and former dragon on CBC’s “Dragons’ Den”.

 By David Chilton, The Wealthy Barber